vszakats/hb/docs/mailing.md

 Please read the following guidelines before posting to the list.

 **Send in plain text**
 : <p>Certain email client default to sending HTML email.
-Please configure your email client to send plain text so that everyone will be able to read your message.
+Configure your email client to send plain text so that everyone is able to read your message.

 **Send English mails**
 : <p>This list is an English language mailing list.
 Post messages preferably